GSA/search-gov-website/_indexing/metadata.md

 <meta name="searchgov_custom2" content="..., ..., ...">
 <meta name="searchgov_custom3" content="..., ..., ...">
 ```
-- **Detail:** These fields can support any text content that you want to offers in your faceted search options (metadata-driven results filtering).
+- **Detail:** These fields can support any text content that you want to offer in your faceted search options (metadata-driven results filtering).
 The fields accept single values or list-type content.
 Each listed value will be treated as a unique term when searching and filtering content.
 - **Used In:** Query matching, faceted search (currently available via the Results API)